fbpx

 History and heritage of Elderslie

-Born to Malcolm Wallace, laird of Elderslie, and Lady Margaret Crawford in 1270, William grew up in the area during its mediaeval period and would be educated by the monks of nearby Paisley Abbey.
-On account of its father’s position as a minor noble, it was expected that the young Wallace may go into the priesthood.
+William Wallace was born to Malcolm Wallace, laird of Elderslie, and Lady Margaret Crawford in 1270.
+Young William grew up during the mediaeval period and was educated by the monks of nearby Paisley Abbey.
+On account of his father’s position as a minor noble, it was expected that the young Wallace might enter the priesthood.
 However, as we now know, the legendary figure would embark on a much different path.

-From the beginning of the uprisings in 1297 to his capture and execution in 1305, William Wallace grew into not only Scotland’s fiercest defender and Elderslie’s finest son, but would become a figure of mythical proportions.
-Eight centuries on from his days of patriotic valour, he has remained a national hero and from 1912, his hometown has played host to a monument to Wallace.
-Designed by John CT Murray courtesy of funds raised by the London Renfrewshire Society, this local landmark is one of the focal points of the town and serves as the final destination for the area’s annual Wallace Day celebrations.
+From the uprisings in 1297 to his capture and execution in 1305, Wallace became figure of mythical proportions.
+Eight centuries on from his days of patriotic valour, he has remained a national hero.
+From 1912, his hometown has played host to a monument to Wallace.
+The momument was designed by John CT Murray courtesy of funds raised by the London Renfrewshire Society.
+This local landmark is one of the focal points of the village and serves as the final destination for the area’s annual Wallace Day celebrations.

 From the late 18th century, Elderslie joined other nearby settlements by getting involved in thread manufacture.
 In 1791, John Clark of Paisley set out his intention to build a large mill for cotton spinning.
-Three years on he would build a dam in order to harness the power of the nearby Old Patrick Water, or as it’s more commonly referred to by locals today, the ‘Brandy Burn.’
-By 1823, production had accelerated to such a degree that its 9,400 mule spindles were fuelled by a water wheel and steam engine working in tandem.
+Three years on he would build a dam in order to harness the power of the nearby Old Patrick Water, known by locals today as the ‘Brandy Burn.’
+By 1823, production had increased to such a degree that its 9,400 mule spindles were fuelled by a water wheel and steam engine working in tandem.

-After the year of 1815, the cotton mill would have to share its power supply with a variety of other large-scale operations including Vallance and Lamb’s paper mill, which, over time, would morph into Patrickbank print works.
+After 1815, the cotton mill started to share its power supply with a variety of other large-scale operations.
+These included Vallance and Lamb’s paper mill, which, over time, would become Patrickbank print works.
+Patrickbank was taken over in 1952 by Ronalds and Company, who produce printed Paisley shawls.
+However, the company was declared bankrupt in 1862.

 In 1833, the area’s economy was granted another boost courtesy of the inception of Glenpatrick Distillery.
-Opened in 1833 by Alexander Speirs, laird of Elderslie Estate, it gradually became took on the name of “Gleniffer” and would stand tall for six decades before its eventual closure in 1894.
+Opened by Alexander Speirs, laird of Elderslie Estate.
+The distillery was one of the first in Scotland, The distillery changed it’s name in 1858 to ‘Gleniffer Distillery’ and would stand for six decades before its eventual closure in 1894.

-Just ten short years after Speirs launched his distillery, a Massachusetts-born silk merchant was looking for a new start across the Atlantic.
-After initially landing in Glasgow and finding little direction, Arthur Francis Stoddard would make his way to Elderslie in 1853 and nine years on, he would purchase the Patrickbank site, which had since diversified into tapestry carpets after the demand for Paisley shawls declined, from the Ronald Brothers.
+Ten years after Alexander Speirs launched his distillery, a Massachusetts-born silk merchant was looking for a new start across the Atlantic.
+After initially landing in Glasgow, Arthur Francis Stoddard made his way to Elderslie.
+In 1862, he purchased the Patrickbank site from Ronalds and Co.
+The site had diversified into tapestry carpets after the demand for Paisley shawls declined.

-Courtesy of his stateside ties, the newly rechristened Stoddard’s carpet factory would soon dwarf the success of its previous owners and find global renown.
+Courtesy of his stateside ties, the newly renamed Stoddard’s carpet factory would soon dwarf the success of its previous owners.
 In fact, just five years after his takeover of the company, the factory was exporting 75% of its production to the US.

-Courtesy of a fruitful working relationship with the nearby John Brown & Co shipyards, Stoddard Carpets would adorn the floors of Cunard liners including the RMS Queen Elizabeth, the Queen Mary and the QE2.
-In addition to this high profile contract, Stoddards also provided carpeting for the most famous ship of all in the RMS Titanic as well as Queen Elizabeth II’s wedding, the palace of Holyrood House and the famed Epsom racecourse.
+Thanks to a fruitful working relationship with the nearby John Brown & Co shipyards, Stoddard Carpets adorned the floors of Cunard liners around the world.
+High profile ship contracts included the RMS Queen Elizabeth, the Queen Mary and the QE2.
+Additionally, Stoddards provided carpeting for the most famous ship of all, the RMS Titanic.
+On land, Stoddards carpeted Queen Elizabeth II’s wedding, the palace of Holyrood House, Clzean Castle and Epsom racecourse.
+Plus, in 1861, Abraham Lincoln’s wife Mary commissioned a carpet for the White House.

 During the height of its success and profitability, Stoddards employed over 1700 people.

-The Elderslie plant has been forever immortalised in art as John Byrne’s formative years working in the factory would serve as the basis for John Byrne’s critically acclaimed Slab Boys trilogy of plays.
+The Elderslie plant has been forever immortalised in art.
+Born in Paisley in 1940 John Byrne’s formative years were spent working in the factory.
+His experiances would serve as the basis for his critically acclaimed Slab Boys trilogy of plays.

 Find out more